-In March 2020, the World Health Organization declared the COVID-19 outbreak to be a global pandemic.
-In response, federal, state and local governments imposed various restrictions on social and commercial activity to promote social distancing in an effort to slow the spread of the disease, and certain restrictions remain in place.
-Beginning in February 2020, we took various actions in order to minimize the risk of COVID-19 to our employees, our clients, and the communities in which we operate, and in March 2020, we prohibited all business-related travel and began transitioning our employees to work-from-home arrangements.
+In March 2020, the World Health Organization declared the COVID-19 outbreak to be a global pandemic that resulted in federal, state and local government imposed restrictions that have since been lifted.
 As of June 1, 2021, we have opened our offices and resumed in person work.
 We continue to take proactive measures, including regular cleaning of the offices, and monitoring of the Center for Disease Control guidelines for returning to work.
 We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities or that we determine are in the best interests of our employees and clients.